netpump-data/docs/docs/setup-app-registration.md

 3. Click `Save`

    ![Save the Application ID URI][expose-api-id-uri-save]
-   > :information_source: **Note:** Whether you use a default value or a specific value is based on individual company policy, it has no impact on Netpump.
+   > ℹ️ **Note:** Whether you use a default value or a specific value is based on individual company policy, it has no impact on Netpump.

 #### Create scope `Transfers.All`